-We’ve got some fantastic space science ideas to share today ready for World Space Week 2018, do you have any plans yet?
+We’ve got some fantastic space experiments to share today ready for World Space Week 2018, do you have any space science plans yet?

-We created a FREE downloadable space of space science resources for British Science Week last year so do take a look at that.
+We created a FREE downloadable booklet of space science resources for British Science Week last year so do take a look at that first.

 Space Science Books